Formatting the Bars in a Bar/Bench Chart

-To add more web behaviors, select and define them as required; if a web behavior is not required, select it and select .
-Select or to adjust the order of the behaviors, then at runtime when an event that has been bound with more than one action happens, the upper action will be triggered first.
+You can select the Add button to add and define more web behaviors; if a web behavior is not required, select it and select the Remove button to delete it.
+Select a web behavior and select the Move Up or Move Down button to adjust the order of the behaviors, then at runtime, when an event that is bound with more than one action happens, JDashboard triggers the upper action first.

-- Select OK to accept the changes and close the dialog.
+- Select OK to accept the changes and close the dialog box.

-- If the chart is a combo chart composed by bars and areas/lines, when you set the depth properties for the bars, they will be applied to the areas/lines as well, and vice versa.
+- If the chart is a combo chart composed by bars and areas/lines, when you set the depth properties for the bars, Designer applies them to the areas/lines as well, and vice versa.

-- If you set the style of the bars to be cylinder, the style can take effect only when the Use Depth option is set to true at the same time.
+- If you set the style of the bars to "Cylinder", the style can take effect only when you specify the Use Depth option to "true" at the same time.